dixitmanav/DSC180B_Website/index.md

 ### Background / Problem Statement

 The San Diego Association of Governments (SANDAG) utilizes data to shape future urban and transportation planning.
+The San Diego region stands as a burgeoning and dynamic hub for both living and working.
+In response to this growth, policy makers and regional planners at SANDAG have diligently utilized diverse data sources to create employment centers, crucial for informing future urban and transit planning endeavors.
+Traditionally, these employment centers have been defined as areas showcasing high concentrations of employment opportunities.
+However, there exists a need to enhance existing processes by incorporating additional data sources.
 Activity centers, defined as areas where different categories of businesses in San Diego tend to be located, offer a broader perspective for understanding the region's economic dynamics.
+These refined centers will not only be indicative of employment opportunities but also offer a holistic representation of the diverse activities characterizing their respective areas.

 ### Data Collection